TAMU-CPT/galaxy-tools/tools/proximity/README.md

 # Proximity (to Lysis) Scripts
 ## `generateLysisFamily.py`
 * Numerous list with lysis family relationships.
-Output is a dictionary --> json that stores these relationships for future use.
+Output is a dictionary --to-a--> json that stores these relationships for future use.

 ## `explodeJSON.py`
 * Quick and easy class that will permit (easy) json manipulation.